Pikanick/Multi-threaded-Memory-Allocator/README.md

 # Multi-threaded-Memory-Allocator
 This project demonstrates custom memory allocation strategies in C. It includes the implementation of a simple memory allocator, `myalloc`, and a program to test its functionality.
 The project illustrates how memory allocation can be managed in a constrained environment and visualizes the memory blocks through a series of images.
+The allocator supports First Fit, Best Fit, and Worst Fit algorithms for memory allocation.
 ## Files

 - `main.c`: Contains the main function to test the memory allocation functions.